 Such a clause is regularly included by almost every insurer that offers a guaranteed acceptance policy, as it would not be economical and a wise choice for the insurers to offer such a product otherwise.

-The Colonial Penn Whole Life Insurance will last for the rest of one’s life.
+The Colonial Penn Whole life insurance will last for the rest of one’s life.
 There is a cash value to a whole life policy that one can borrow against.
-Most of the financial advisors recommend that their clients buy Term Life Insurance.
+Most financial advisors recommend that their clients buy Term life insurance.
 However, some individuals want it and nothing else.

 This policy is much more expensive in comparison to other burial insurance companies.
 Furthermore, its underwriting is fairly strict; therefore, a few people will qualify for it.
 Colonial Penn, though lets one choose the particular death benefit they want, which means that its premiums are based on one’s risk profile.